Category: Photographic History

 1 October 2019

 On 25 May 1870 the bushranger Frederick Ward (popularly known as ‘Thunderbolt’ or ‘Captain Thunderbolt’) was shot and killed by a police trooper named Alexander Walker at Kentucky Creek, near Uralla, in northern New South Wales.
 In the following days an Armidale photographer named Andrew Cunningham captured at least ten photographs pertaining to Ward’s death.
-Some of these photos (particularly three of Ward’s cadaver) are well known; however, virtually no investigation of at least four other photos of the site where Ward was shot has been undertaken.
+Some of these photos (particularly three of Ward’s cadaver) are well known; however, virtually no investigation has been undertaken of at least four other photos of the site where Ward was shot.
+These include two staged re-enactment images in which Walker participated.
 I also look at the visual representation of Ward’s ‘capture’ in the colonial illustrated press, noting the ways in which these images diverge from reported reality.
+[About 2,800 words, 31 footnotes, eight images].

 23 May 2018

 The All England cricket team’s tour of 1861–62 generated unprecedented interest and excitement in the Australian colonies.
-In this article I discuss the visual documentation of one of the matches held at Sydney’s Outer Domain in early 1862, near the Royal Botanical Garden.
-While an enormous panorama of the match captured by Thomas Glaister doesn’t appear to have survived, reportedly ‘instantaneous’ photographs of the match were also taken representing very early steps in the evolution of sports photography.
+This articles examines the visual documentation of one of the matches held before large crowds at Sydney’s Outer Domain, near the Royal Botanic Garden.
+An enormous and likely unprecedented six-frame photographic panorama of the match captured by Thomas Glaister hasn’t been noted by scholars to date and doesn’t appear to have survived in original form; however, a likely excerpt was published in the Sydney Morning Herald half a century later.
+Reportedly ‘instantaneous’ photographs of the match were also captured by Glaister representing early steps in the evolution of sports photography.
+[About 2,800 words, 41 footnotes, 9 images, one plan and one map].

 10 January 2018

-Remarkably, a pioneering and quite detailed photographic record survives of the culmination of one of the most significant days in English nineteenth-century political history—William Kilburn’s fascinating Daguerreotypes of the Chartist mass meeting held at Kennington Common (now Kennington Park), London on 10 April 1848.
-In this essay I look at Kilburn, his relationship with the Royal family and some of the potential reasons why he captured these very early images of mass political action.
-The essay concludes with a short discussion of whether Kilburn’s Chartist images were the first of a crowd.
+Remarkably, a pioneering photographic record survives of the culmination of one of the most significant days in English mid nineteenth-century political history—William Kilburn’s fascinating Daguerreotypes of the Chartist mass meeting held at Kennington Common (now Kennington Park), London on 10 April 1848.
+In this article I look at the two extant images in some detail as close study reveals interesting new evidence relating to historiographical debate upon the supposed insurrectionary intent of the Chartists.
+I also look at Kilburn, his relationship with the Royal family and some of the potential reasons why he captured these very early images of mass political action.
+The paper concludes with a short discussion of whether the Chartist photographs were the first of a crowd.
+[About 4,400 words, 74 footnotes, nine images and one map].

 Category: Chartism